intel/gbs/docs/GBS.rst

 5. `pristine-tar branch` in the git repository for generating the upstream tarball with the pristine-tar tool

-You can do development just like before.
-Just edit/commit/build on your development branch.
+Doing development is easy: Just edit/commit/build on your development branch.
 GBS handles the tarball and patch generation, plus updating the spec file.
 Running gbs should look something like this (using gbs export as an example here for the shorted output):

 ::